wb666greene/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

    TPU 4762 TPU detections failed zoom-in verification.
    TPU Detections dropped: 0, results dropped: 564, results.put() exceptions: 0
 ```
 Since each camera is ~3fps this is basically processing every frame.
-Running with only a single TPU and using CPU for the SSD AI, basically got 9.5fps, which is usable but not optimum.
-But you can start with a single tpu and three or four cameras, and then add another TPU (USB ~$60, M.2 ~$30) when adding more cameras.
+Running with only a single TPU and using CPU for the SSD AI, basically got 9.5fps, which is usable for 4 cameras, but not optimum.
+You can start with a single tpu and three or four cameras, and then add another TPU (USB ~$60, M.2 ~$30) when adding more cameras.